 Why is Neuromarketing Important?

 According to Dr. Platt, neuromarketing is important because it can provide a foundation for choosing one way of doing something versus another.
 Neuromarketing uses data to understand an impact on customers.
-What people's brain tells them dictates how they interact with organizations, brands, and companies.
+People's brain responses dictate how they interact with organizations, brands, and companies.

 Neuromarketing Study Example